beak-insights/felicity-lims/README.md

 Felicity LIMS will ensure that sufficient metadata is captured and clinical laboratory personnel can track the lifecycle of a biospecimen in the laboratory from receipt to dispacth.

-Felicity Backend is developed in Python using the FastAPI framework and strawberry GraphQL.
+Felicity Backend is developed in Python using the Sanic framework and strawberry GraphQL.
-Felicity FrontEnd is developed in VueJs, URQL, and Tailwind CSS.

 Felicity is the quality of being good, pleasant, or desirable.